CamStan/test-docs/unifyfs-docs/docs/configuration.rst

 the command line options have the highest priority, followed by environment variables, and finally config file options from ``unifyfs.conf``.

+The system-wide configuration file is used by default when available.
+However, users can specify a custom location for the configuration file using the ``-f`` command-line option to ``unifyfsd`` (see below).
+There is a sample ``unifyfs.conf`` file in the installation directory under ``etc/unifyfs/``.
+This file is also available in the ``extras`` directory in the source repository.

 The unified method for providing configuration control is adapted from CONFIGURATOR_.
 Configuration settings are grouped within named sections, and each setting consists of a key-value pair with one of the following types: